ingresso-group/slate/source/includes/_intro.md

 The password must be passed in the query string with `user_passwd`.

-The username must be passed in explicitly as part of the path, being the component after the '.exe'.
+The username must be passed in explicitly as part of the path, being the component after the '.v1'.
 Some of our partners require sub users for certain use cases such as running their own affiliate programme; if a sub  user is to be passed in  then this should be the second component, and any explicit language, overriding the HTTP header, as the third.
 A '-' anywhere in this set of three path components is treated as a placehold for the information not being passed - i.e. it is ignored.
 So you can, for example, call json_events as 'demo' with a language of 'de' like this.:

-`/cgi-bin/json_events.exe/demo/-/de?user_passwd=demopass`
+`/f13/events.v1/demo/-/de?user_passwd=demopass`

 The sub user there is not set to '-', instead it is treated as unset and can be passed in as a query string argument if desired.

 ## Errors